Table of Contents

 2-day shipping has quickly become the standard shipping option that consumers want.
 With studies showing that 25% of customers will abandon their carts if shipping options are too slow, ecommerce businesses need to offer 2-day shipping if they want to keep growing.

 Setting up the logistics infrastructure for 2-day shipping takes time and requires significant investment.
-You have to lease more warehouses, hire labour, negotiate shipping discounts with couriers, implement software, order inventory, and so much more.
+You have to lease more warehouses, hire labour, negotiate shipping discounts with carriers, implement software, order inventory, and so much more.
 For most ecommerce businesses, this isn’t feasible or profitable.
 That’s why they partner with 3PLs.

 Many growing ecommerce businesses partner with ShipBob to offer 2-day shipping and gain benefits like infrastructure, expertise, and technology as a result.
 With 2-day shipping proven to increase conversion rates, it helps ecommerce businesses grow from new and returning customers alike.